 CREDENTIAL STATUS OF TEACHERS: Teachers who lack full credentials are working under the terms of an emergency permit, an internship credential, or a waiver.
 They should be working toward their credential, and they are allowed to teach in the meantime only if the school board approves.
-About five percent of our teachers were working without full credentials.
+None of our teachers was working without full credentials.

-Adelante Dual Language Academy School Accountability Report Card for 2012-2013
+Learning in a Community with High Achievement School Accountability Report Card for 2012-2013